 He also points out that some of the movie's other "explanations" (like Ruber getting the potion from some unseen witches who are only mentioned once) fall into this trope.

 In Batman Beyond's Fully Absorbed Finale during Justice League Unlimited, it is revealed that Terry McGinnis is Bruce Wayne's biological son.
-Not by any trysts on Bruce's part, but because Amanda Waller had her minions take samples of Bruce's DNA and then secretly use it to overwrite the reproductive DNA of Warren McGinnis and hope he'd one day sire children with Mary McGinnis since they fit the psychological profiles of Thomas and Martha Wayne.
-Waller went so far as to actually hire an assassin (heavily implied to be The Phantasm) to kill Terry's parents in a recreation of the event that killed the original Waynes, only for the assassin to back out at the last minute.
+Not by any trysts on Bruce's part, but because Amanda Waller had her minions take samples of Bruce's DNA and then secretly use it to overwrite the reproductive DNA of Warren McGinnis and hope he'd one day sire children with then-wife Mary since they fit the psychological profiles of Thomas and Martha Wayne.
+Waller went so far as to actually hire an assassin—revealed to be an aged Phantasm—to kill Terry's parents in a recreation of the event that killed the original Waynes, only for the Phantasm to back out at the last minute.
 This story was created to answer the question of how two redheads (Terry's parents) managed to produce two black-haired children (Terry and his brother).
 Some fans even speculated that that's why Warren divorced Mary in the first place.
 As for the obvious question of why they didn't just clone Batman, Word of God says this was intended to be what happened at one point, in a Shout-Out to The Boys from Brazil.
 It was changed perhaps because it was considered too dark.

 Played for laughs in the Arthur episode "Arthur's Birthday" when D.W. sees a square balloon at a party supply store: